huggingface/blog/community-datasets.md

 In this post, we’ll discuss why we think it’s essential for the community to collaborate on building datasets and share an invitation to join the first cohort of communities [Argilla](https://argilla.io/) and Hugging Face will support to develop better datasets together!

-## Why build datasets collectively?
+## Data remains essential for better models

 Data continues to be essential for better models: We see continued evidence from [published research](https://huggingface.co/papers/2402.05123) , open-source [experiments](https://argilla.io/blog/notus7b/), and from the open-source community that better data can lead to better models.